tigerfarm/arduino/samples/IrNodemcuHttpWsSync/README.md

 What does the project do?
 + When a keypad key is pressed, the NodeMCU board sends an HTTP request with the keypress data to my Heroku web server application.
-+ The web server receives the data and sends a Sync document update HTTP request to Twilio.
++ The web server application receives the data and sends a Sync document update HTTP request to Twilio.
-+ The following example will post a “B” to the first position of Sync document named, “abc”, using the user identity, “browser”:
++ Twilio send the update to clients that are subscribed to the project's document.
+    The clients can be any where in the world, where there is an internet connection.

 Data flow:
 ````
 Keyboard >> NodeMCU >> WiFi router >> tfpdocroot.herokuapp.com >> Twilio Sync >> subscribed clients